 How do I get ready for pulmonary function tests?

 Your healthcare provider will explain the procedure to you.
 Ask any questions you have.
 You may be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully.
-Before you sign the consent form, ask questions if anything is not clear.
+Before you sign the consent form, ask questions if anything isn't clear.

 Tell your healthcare provider if you take any medicines.
-This includes prescriptions, over-the-counter medicines, vitamins, herbs, and other supplements.
+This includes prescription and over-the-counter medicines, vitamins, herbs, and other supplements.